 The failure to cite the grantees' marital status does not make the survivorship tenancy defective.

-(Effective April 28, 2017)

-3.5 CONVEYANCES-PARTNERSHIPS AND LLCs

-What should be required to show the authority of partners to execute conveyances on behalf of the partnership?
+(Effective April 28, 2017) 3.5 CONVEYANCES - PARTNERSHIPS AND LIMITED LIABILITY COMPANIES Problem A: What should be required to show the authority of partners to execute conveyances on behalf of the partnership?
+Standard A:

 A conveyance from a partnership holding the title is sufficient if it recites that the partners executing it are all the partners, in the absence of information to the contrary.
-When it does not appear that all the partners executed the conveyance, satisfactory evidence of authority, such as a resolution or a certified copy of a Statement of Partnership Authority pursuant to R.C.
-1776.33(D)(2), should be required.
+When it does not appear that all the partners executed the conveyance, satisfactory evidence of authority, such as a resolution or a certified copy of a Statement of Partnership Authority pursuant to Ohio Revised Code Section 1776.33(D)(2), should be required.
 Any such evidence of authority should be signed by all the partners in order to be considered satisfactory.
 Authority of the partner or partners executing the conveyance should be presumed after it has been of record for five years.

-What should be required to show the authority of a person or persons to execute a conveyance on behalf of a limited liability company?

-A conveyance from a limited liability company is sufficient if it recites that the member or members executing the conveyance are all the members, in the absence of information to the contrary.
-When it does not appear that all the members are executing the conveyance, or it the conveyance is executed by a manager or an officer, satisfactory evidence of authority, such as the current operating agreement, resolution, or affidavit should be obtained.
+Problem B: What should be required to show the authority of a person or persons to execute a conveyance on behalf of a limited liability company?
+Standard B: A conveyance from a limited liability company is sufficient if it recites that the member or members executing the conveyance are all the members, in the absence of information to the contrary.
+When it does not appear that all the members are executing the conveyance, or the conveyance is executed by a manager or an officer, satisfactory evidence of authority, such as the current operating agreement, resolution, or affidavit should be obtained.
 Any such evidence of authority should be signed by all the members.
 Confirmation that the entity is in good standing with the secretary of the state of organization should be obtained.
 Authority of the member or members executing the conveyance should be presumed after the conveyance has been of record for five years.

-(Effective as amended April 28, 2017 and April 27, 2018, originally effective November 1, 1952.)

-3.6 CONVEYANCES-RECITAL OF MARITAL STATUS

-After what lapse of time should the omission from a deed of a recital of grantor's marital status not be regarded as a defect?
+(Amended April 28, 2017 and April 27, 2018, originally effective November 1, 1952) 3.6 CONVEYANCES - RECITAL OF MARITAL STATUS Problem A: After what lapse of time should the omission from a deed of a recital of grantor's marital status not be regarded as a defect?
+Standard A:

 The omission of such recital is not a defect when the deed has been of record for more than fifty years, in the absence of notice of subsequent facts indicating the contrary.

+(Effective November 1, 1952)

+Problem B:

-Should an objection be raised when the chain of title discloses that the grantor previously had a spouse who did not release dower?
+Should an objection be made to a title when the chain of title discloses that the grantor previously had a spouse who did not release dower?

+Standard B:

 Yes, unless omission of the release is satisfactorily explained.

+'''

+(Effective May 21, 1953)

+'''

+Problem C:

-Should a title objection be made where the deed recites that the grantor is divorced and the record of the divorce proceedings is not available for examination?
+Should an objection be made to a title where the deed recites that the grantor is divorced and the record of the divorce proceedings is not available for examination?

+Standard C:

+(Effective May 21, 1953)

+Problem D:

 Should the descriptive terms "single," "widow," and "widower," be considered a sufficient showing of marital status?

-Comment D:
+Standard D: